World Athletics C’ships: Neeraj Chopra delivers silver under a different kind of pressure

 “Since you are asking me now, I am telling you about it.
 But it didn’t come inside my head even once that I am Olympic champion so I have to win the World Championship as well.
 The only thing in my mind that I felt was that I need to make one good throw today.
 Yes it was challenging that I was not in medal positions.
 Phir bhi kahin na kahin khud pe belief tha ki kar lenge, last tak (I still believed I can do it before the end).”

-“It is of course an advantage if you are able to throw well at the start and compete with a free mind after that,” Neeraj said about this new challenge.
+“It is of course an advantage if you are able to throw well at the start and compete with a free mind after that,” he said about this new challenge.
 “But if it doesn’t happen early, then it is important to remain focussed.
 I always tell myself to ‘keep the focus till the last attempt.
 Anyone can go beyond your mark anytime, so drag yourself to the end’.
 That was the only thing in my mind, it was challenging for sure that I didn’t start well.
 But I was able to get that one good throw out.”

-This question was posed to Neeraj before the event as well.
+This question was posed to Chopra before the event as well.
 Whether he and his team saw any patterns in his competitions that his best comes at the start.
-While the question was more out a statistical curiosity, Neeraj did not see it that way.
+While the question was more out a statistical curiosity, he didn’t see it that way.
 His response was strong and immediate, that no, he doesn’t feel he keeps his best for the start.
 Yes, his big medals have come in such a manner, but that is not the way he approaches his events.

-“I want to give my best from the very first attempt, but I also know I have to stay focussed till the end,” he had said, citing the examples of Asian Championships and a Federation Cup effort, where he set a national record in windy conditions in windy conditions.
+“I want to give my best from the very first attempt, but I also know I have to stay focussed till the end,” he had said, citing the examples of Asian Championships and a Federation Cup effort, where he set a national record in windy conditions.
 “I never want to think that pehle maar do, last mein relaxed chod do (Go big early and then be relaxed towards the end).”

 And that is exactly the sort of situation he found himself in in the finals.
 It is one thing to believe it, and completely another to prove it on the field.
-And the 88.13m that Neeraj managed under all sorts of physical and mental pressure was testament to the fact that the champion athlete walks the talk.
+And the 88.13m that Chopra managed under all sorts of physical and mental pressure was testament to the fact that the champion athlete walks the talk.

 Mind you, that was his career’s fourth best throw... with the top four all coming since he returned to action this season in June.

-With the silver, Neeraj completed his collection of medals from major events.
+With the silver, he completed his collection of medals from major events.
 From South Asian Games and U20 Worlds in 2016, to the senior World Championships in 2022...
-“Yeah, all those were gold, but this is silver,” Neeraj said.
+“Yeah, all those were gold, but this is silver,” he said.
 “So there is a hunger inside to change the colour of the medal at the upcoming World Championships.
 But happy to have completed the collection, one more title I rate highly is the Diamond League.
 Happy now that a long wait for a medal here is over.”